Amol5766/Eye-hospital/README.md

 <p align="center" style="font-size: 1.2em;">Made with ❤️ by <strong>Amol</strong> at <strong>Nanjappa Eye Hospital</strong>.</p>

 <h2>📧 Questions?</h2>
-<p align="center" style="font-size: 1.1em;">Feel free to reach out if you have any questions or need support!
-We're here to help ❤️.</p>
+<p align="center" style="font-size: 1.1em;">Feel free to reach out if you have any questions or need support! i'm here to help ❤️.</p>